Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 This uses the same trick as we have used for $\Sigma$ calculations.

 We are only interested in the 2D projection of the Gaussian (we discard depth).
-The 2D variance matrix is given from the $\Sigma'$ by removing third, fourth rows and columns:
+Get the 2D variance matrix from the $\Sigma'$ by removing the third, and fourth rows and columns:

 $$
 \Sigma' = \begin{bmatrix}